USEPA/EPA_MOVES_Model/docs/AnatomyOfARunspec.md

 </databaseselections>
 ```

-This element is populated by the "Input Data Sets" box in the "Advance Features" Panel of the MOVES GUI.
+This element is populated by the "Input Data Sets" box in the "Advanced Features" Panel of the MOVES GUI.
 This element is used to specify input databases created by MOVES tools (e.g., the "Build LEV Input Database" Tool), or to specify optional input databases for Default Scale or Nonroad runs.
 MOVES uses values from these input database tables instead of those in the MOVES default database.
 Zero or more **databaseselection** elements may be used, and the data will be imported in the order specified (i.e., if multiple databases have the same tables, and the tables have the same key entries, the values from the last database specified will be used in the MOVES run).
 If no input databases are to be used, this element may be omitted from the RunSpec.
 The **databaseselections** element may contain several **databaseselection** attributes: *servername*, *databasename*, and *description*.

 The value entered for *servername* should be the address of the SQL server that hosts the selected database.
 MOVES defaults to the same server that contains the default database if this attribute is empty.